 For employee morale and a harmonious workplace, employers need to maintain a modicum of salary fairness among people who hold the same job.
 If you made more, you’re likely to find yourself with a pay cut.

 Once again, the employer must communicate this to you in advance of lowering your pay so that you have the opportunity to decide on your course of action.
 A pay cut also frequently occurs when an employee decides to leave a current management role to go back into a job as an individual contributor.

-In the event of an involuntary salary reduction, make sure you ask your employer what you need to do to earn the higher salary again.
+In the event of an involuntary salary reduction, make sure that you ask your employer what you need to do to earn a higher salary again.
 When you’re feeling defeated, it’s encouraging to have your eye on the next goal.